-No. There are always more students interested in entering the Program than there are spaces to accommodate them.
-As stated, the Program is selective.
+No. There are always more students interested in entering the program than there are spaces to accommodate them.
+As stated, the program is selective.
 We have space for no more than 25 new students each year.
-Three times that many, or more, typically indicate a desire to enter Honors.
-Decisions on who to admit are based on your high school academic record, the Honors Interviews, your University application, and the strength of your desire to participate.
-[See Admissions Process].
+Three times that many, or more, typically indicate a desire to enter the Honors Program.
+Admission is based upon your high school academic record, the Honors interviews, your University application, and the strength of your desire to participate.

 Can I only enter Honors as a freshman?

 Most students come into the Honors Program as freshmen.
-It is possible, however, for you to enter the program first semester of your sophomore year, subject to space, your first-year UST academic record, and the advice of the Honors Program Committee.
-Students who are offered this opportunity should be mindful that they will typically have to do in three years what other students do in four years in order to graduate with the Honors Program designation.
+It is possible for you to enter the program first semester of your sophomore year subject to available space, your first-year UST academic record and the advice of the Honors Program Committee.
+Students who are offered this opportunity should be mindful that they typically will have to do in three years what other students do in four years in order to graduate with the Honors Program designation.

 Yes.
-We very much desire that each student invited into Honors enjoy a satisfying experience and complete the Program.
-However, we also understand that sometimes matters do not work out in this way; in such situations, students are free to leave the program with all good wishes.
+We truly hope that each student invited into the Honors Program enjoys a satisfying experience and completes the program.
+We understand that sometimes matters do not work out; in such situations, students are free to leave the program with our best wishes.

-Do I lose credit if I exit the Program after the first semester?
+Do I lose credit if I exit the Honors Program after the first semester?

-No. If a student leaves the Honors Program after completing one course, he/she will receive credit for the Honors course as an elective.
-It cannot, however, be applied to fulfilling any requirements of the core curriculum.
+No. If a student leaves the Honors Program after completing one course, he/she will receive credit for English 1341.

 What must I do to remain in the Honors Program?